mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-06.md

 If we remove the constant term, the imaginary part vanishes entirely.
 The question is whether non-trivial solutions exist where the imaginary part is non-zero.
 The answer is yes—any function can be inserted here, and the integral will converge.
 For example, take $\sqrt{X}$ and place it in the expression.
 This constructs a special function $F(X)$ whose imaginary part equals $\sqrt{X}$ in the region from $-1$ to $7$.
 Outside this interval, the function is non-zero but has no singularities.

 The construction introduces non-trivial analytic structures.
 Three candidates for these structures are:

-1. A continuous stretch of poles,
+1.A continuous stretch of poles,
 2. A branch cut,
 3. A combination of both.